 Seminars / CE

 Under Indiana law, self-study includes live streamed and static online CE courses.
 To be qualified, CE must be sponsored by an approved organization, such as IOA, COPE, a university, or the program must be specifically approved by the Indiana Optometry Board.
 The rules of the Indiana Optometry Board allow for a maximum of eight hours of self-study continuing education to be claimed during any two-year license renewal period.
 The self-study CE waiver in effect during the pandemic expired on June 30, 2021.
-It is not expected to be extended.

 This course covers the anterior segment complications associated with herpes simplex virus infection.
 The natural history of the herpes simplex virus and the epidemiology of HSV infections are discussed.
 Blepharocunjunctivitis, dendritic keratitis, stromal keratitis, endothelitis, trabeculitis, iritis, and neurotrophic keratitis are all covered in detail.
 Primary disease vs. secondary recurrent disease is stressed.
 Course Instructor: Brad Sutton, OD